huhu-miao/huhu-miao/README.md

 - 👋 Hi, I’m @huhu-miao
-- 👀 I’m interested in AI
+- 👀 I’m interested in Front End Development, Mobile Application Development, Machine Learning, and more.
-- 🌱 I’m currently learning Coding with Python and Java
+- 🌱 I’m currently a student at UT Austin, studying in MSCSO program.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m learning coding with Python and Java right now.
-- 📫 How to reach me ...
+- 📫 Welcome to reach me through hujingjingjane@gmail.com

 <!---
 huhu-miao/huhu-miao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.